Assignment Markets with Budget Constraints: Related Literature

 \section{Related Literature}

 Two-sided matching markets describe markets where buyers want to win at most one item (also known as the unit-demand model) and sellers sell only one item.
 Buyers and sellers are disjoint sets of agents and each buyer forms exclusive relationships with a seller.
-Such markets are central to the economic sciences.
-The well-known marriage model of \citet{gale1962college} assumes ordinal preferences and non-transferable utility. \citet{shapley1971assignment} analyzed such markets with quasilinear utility functions and showed that the core of this game is nonempty and encompasses all competitive equilibria.
-Under the quasilinear utility model, buyers maximize value minus price, while sellers maximize price minus cost.
-While their setting assumes access to all valuations, \citet{demange1986multi} showed that an ascending auction with only demand queries results in a competitive equilibrium at the lowest possible price, i.e. at the competitive equilibrium price vector that is optimal for buyers.
-In such an auction, the auctioneer specifies a price vector (the demand query) in each round, and buyers respond with their demand set, i.e. the set of goods that maximize payoff at the prices.
+Such markets are central to economics, and there is substantial literature.
+For instance, the well-known marriage model by \citet{gale1962college} assumes ordinal preferences and non-transferable utility. \citet{koopmans1957assignment} analyzed such markets with quasilinear utility functions (aka. assignment markets or assignment model), and \citet{shapley1971assignment} showed that the core of this game is nonempty and encompasses all competitive equilibria.
+While their model assumed access to all valuations, \citet{demange1986multi} showed that an ascending auction with only demand queries results in a competitive equilibrium at the lowest possible price, i.e., at the competitive equilibrium price vector that is optimal for buyers.
+In such an auction, the auctioneer specifies a price vector (the demand query) in each round, and buyers respond with their demand set, i.e., the set of goods that maximize payoff at the prices.

-The housing market of \citet{shapley1974cores} is an example of a market without transferable utility or monetary funds.
-In this market, each agent is endowed with a good or house, and each agent is interested in one house only.
+The housing market by \citet{shapley1974cores} is an example of a market without transferable utility or monetary funds.
+In the housing market, each agent is endowed with a good or house, and each agent is interested in one house only.
 The goal of this market is to redistribute ownership of the houses in accordance with the ordinal preferences of the agents.
-In such housing markets, the core set is nonempty.
-If no agent is indifferent between any two houses, then the economy has a unique competitive allocation, which is also the unique strict core allocation.
-An allocation belongs to the \textit{strong} core, if no coalition of buyers and sellers can make all members as well off and at least one member better off by trading items among themselves.
-We assume an allocation belongs to the \textit{weak} core if no coalition can lead to all members' utilities improved when redistributing items amongst themselves.
+In such housing markets, the core is nonempty.
+If no agent is indifferent between any two houses, then the economy has a unique competitive allocation, which is also the unique strong core allocation.
+An allocation belongs to the strong core, if no coalition of buyers and sellers can make all members as well off and at least one member better off by trading items among themselves.
+When referring to the notion of core, we assume an allocation belongs to the core if no coalition can lead to all members' utilities improved when redistributing items amongst themselves.